pulumi/docs/content/blog/lambdas-as-lambdas-the-magic-of-simple-serverless-functions/index.md

 ---
-title: "TODO Port frontmatter"
+title: "Lambdas as Lambdas: The magic of simple serverless Functions"
-authors: ["chris-smith"]
+authors: ["cyrus-najmabadi"]
-tags: ["todo"]
+tags: ["AWS/Lambda/Fargate", "Infrastructure-as-Code"]
-date: "2017-01-01"
+date: "2018-10-10"

-draft: true
+summary: "In this post, we look at how we enable Pulumi to build and deploy serverless functions in AWS, Azure, or GCP using lambda functions in JavaScript and TypeScript."
-description: "TODO: Put in a reasonable summary"
+meta_image: "RELATIVE_TO_PAGE/closure.png"
 ---

 Pulumi's approach to infrastructure as code uses real languages instead of YAML or DSLs.
 One major advantage of this approach is that AWS